workshopper/i18n-it-all/exercises/01_dynamic_output/problem.en.md

 ---

-## Notes
+## Hints:

 You do not need to know the greeting in all languages.
-This file contains al you need:
+The following file contains all you need:

     {rootdir}/data/hello.json

 This file contains a greeting for all the languages it will be tested against.
-One String will have a placeholder specified as `[name]` which can be used to personalize the greeting.
+One String will have a placeholder specified as `%s` which can be used to personalize the greeting.

+You can replace the String in any way you want.
+Node.js's `util.format` method might come in handy.

 ISO standardised language codes under the [ISO 639] system.
 In this exercise we use two-letter [ISO 639-1] language codes.
 These language codes technically